Caledonia State Park

 Hiking: 10 miles of trails

-Golf: An 18-hole, par 68, public golf course is available.
+Golf: An 18-hole, par 68, public golf course is just south of US 30.
 Constructed in the late 1920s, the course is the oldest and one of the most scenic courses in south central Pennsylvania.
-For more information contact Caledonia Golf Enterprises, Inc., P.O.
-Box 195, Fayetteville, PA 17222, 717-352-7271. www.caledoniagolfpa.net
+For more information contact, Caledonia Golf Enterprises, Inc., 9515 Golf Course Road, Fayetteville, PA 17222, 717-352-7271. www.caledoniagolfpa.net

 Camping: flush toilets, warm showers, electric hook-ups

-Chinquapin Hill Campground is nestled on the side of a mountain with plenty of shade trees and is close to the swimming pool.
+Chinquapin Hill Campground is nestled on the side of a mountain among plenty of shade trees and is close to the swimming pool.
 Some sites have electric hookups.
 The park amphitheater is in this camping area and is accessible to the public from the day use parking area.
 Pets are prohibited in this campground.

 Hosack Run Campground is one mile from the main day use area.
 All sites in this camping area are pet friendly.
-This campground has moderately level, open and shaded sites, and offers hot showers, flush toilets, electrical hookups, a dump station and small playground for children.
-Pets are permitted on designated sites.
-Two campsites are set aside for people with disabilities with a nearby family-assist restroom.
+This campground has moderately level, open and shaded sites, and many sites have electric hookups.
+This camping area also has a small playground for children.
+There are ADA accessible sites available with a nearby family-assist restroom.